diacode/diacode-website/source/blog/2016-07-15-building-a-simple-chat-using-phoenix-framework-presence-and-react.markdown

 For our application we'll use the elixir based backend solution which is configured by default in `config/config.exs`.

-Once we have our `Talkex.Presence` module in place the next thing to do is adding the supervisor to the application tree in `lib/talkex.ex`.
+Once we have our `Talkex.Presence` module in place, the next thing to do is adding the supervisor to the application tree in `lib/talkex.ex`.

 ```elixir